 Ah, the joys of owning a Nexus device.
 In what has to be some sort of record, Jelly Bean ROMs for the GSM and Verizon Galaxy Nexuses have been released and are ready to flash.
 And thanks to the Nexus being a dev device, getting the builds up and running is actually extremely simple.

 For the GSM variant, just download the ROM, do a full wipe, and flash the ROM via Clockwork Mod Recovery.
+A root fix and updated radio can also be flashed via CWM.
+If you have the Verizon version, do a full wipe, flash the ROM, and flash SuperSU.

 It seems that sneak peeks of the next Nexus device - and its firmware - have really been picking up steam in recent days.
 Just after we were treated to video of Ice Cream Sandwich running on a Nexus S, the folks at MyDroidWorld have released the so-called Nexus Prime's boot animation to the public, and it looks, well, awesome.
 I've taken the liberty of putting together a clip of the boot animation by itself for your viewing pleasure: